borkdude/cljtree-graalvm/README.md

    :contents ({:name "core.clj", :type "file"})})}
 ```

 The path argument is optional and will default to the current directory.
+There
+is also a `--color` flag for colored output.

 ## Build